 Founded in 1964, Isothermal Community College serves Rutherford and Polk counties in the beautiful foothills of western North Carolina.
-Isothermal, named for the region's steady climate, is a comprehensive, two-year public institution and is a part of the North Carolina Community College System.
-Isothermal's core purpose is to improve life through learning.
+Isothermal, so-named because of the region's steady climate, is a comprehensive, two-year public institution and is a part of the North Carolina Community College System.
+Isothermal's mission is to "improve life through learning."

-The Polk Center is in Columbus and opened in the fall of 1989.
-The Polk Center offers GED, massage therapy, equine studies, and driving safety classes on a regular basis as well as a variety of continuing education classes.
-In August 2013, Isothermal Community College opened the Rutherfordton Learning Center (RLC) to provide administrative and instructional spaces for the Associate Degree Nursing and Practical Nurse Education programs.
+The Isothermal Polk Center is in Columbus and opened in the fall of 1989.
+The Polk Center offers GED, massage therapy, dental assisting, equine studies, and driving safety classes on a regular basis as well as a variety of continuing education classes.
+In August 2013, the college opened the Rutherfordton Learning Center (RLC), in cooperation with Rutherford County Schools, to provide administrative and instructional spaces for the Associate Degree Nursing and Practical Nurse Education programs.
 Continuing Education programs, including Certified Nursing Assistant, were already operating at the RLC.
-It is located in downtown Rutherfordton, approximately four miles from the main campus and near the regional hospital.
-In May 2013, the Honorable Walter Dalton, former Lieutenant Governor of North Carolina, was appointed President by the college’s Board of Trustees.
-The preceding president was Dr. Myra Johnson who served as in that capacity for six years.
-Johnson, served a Isothermal for 23 years most recently as vice president of Academic and Student Affairs.
-She replaced Dr. Willard L. Lewis, III, who retired from the post in 2007 after 21 years at the college.
-During Johnson’s presidency, the college acquired approximately 39 acres of property, contiguous to its existing borders.
-Most of this property was purchased by the Isothermal Community College Foundation and donated to the college, while one parcel was given to the college by the Rutherford County Board of Commissioners.
+It is located in downtown Rutherfordton, approximately four miles from the main campus and near Rutherford Regional Medical Center.